ratouney/deathsinger/README.md

 ## Why ?

-A certain LoL personality had a justified obscession with the importance of drafting in the success of a League match.
+A [certain LoL personality](https://twitter.com/LSXYZ9) had a justified obscession with the importance of drafting.
+Following a [long stream discussion with a MagicTheGathering pro](https://www.youtube.com/watch?v=Qj3JV5CeLBk&t=4807s), they tried to determine how you would represent it's color coding in League of Legends.
 I wanted to analyse this idea and apply it not only to pro play but to every single ELO bracket.